Nelson RFC

 Nelson Rugby Football Club is a Welsh rugby union club team based in Nelson, Caerphilly.
 Today, Nelson RFC plays in the Welsh Rugby Union, Division one East League and is a feeder club for the Newport Gwent Dragons.

 Their club badge is a white unicorn on black.
 Their motto, "Profi Yn Iawn" means 'prove your worth'.
 The current club captain is Lloyd Ford.

-Nelson RFC also have a thriving mini and junior section, with age groups ranging from U'7's all the way through to U'16's.

-They are also one of the only Rugby Clubs in South Wales who provide rugby for U'12s, U 14s 15's, U'16's, U'18's and senior women.
+Nelson RFC have a thriving mini and junior section, with age groups ranging from U'7's all the way through to U'16's.
+They are additionally one of the only Rugby Clubs in South Wales who provide rugby for U'12s, U 14s 15's, U'16's, U'18's and senior women.